victorfranco013/SVM_Social_Network/README.md

 # SVM_Social_Network
-Attempt to use Support Vector Machine to predict account purchases in Social Network Company
+Attempt to use Support Vector Machine to predict account purchases in Social Network Company.